-Over time, the worth of a house will fluctuate up and down.
+Over time, the value of a property will go up and down.

-Home values appreciate in the long term generally.
+Almost always, property values appreciate in the long term.

-When your property appreciates you have a larger asset to borrow against, and you'll generate a greater profit when you sell.
+When your home appreciates you have a bigger asset to borrow against, and you'll make a bigger profit when you sell.

-Property values in Cornelius change for various reasons, so how do you know what you're investing in today won't depreciate the day after you close?
+Property values in Cornelius fluctuate for many different reasons, so how do you know what you're purchasing presently won't depreciate the day after you close?

-It's critical that you pick a real estate agent in Cornelius who knows the factors that drive local prices.
+The most important aspect to consider is that you select a REALTOR® in Cornelius who knows the factors that affect local prices.

-Many guess that the economy is the most crucial factor affecting real estate appreciation.
+Many assume that the economy is the most crucial factor affecting real estate appreciation.

-there are many issues on a national level that impact your home's value: unemployment, mortgage rates, the stock market, and more.
+there are a lot of issues on a national level that adjust your property's value: unemployment, interest rates, inflation, and more.

-But the most significant issues that determine your home's value are specific to the local Cornelius economy and housing market.
+However, your house's value and the components that play the most significant role in its appreciation are specific to the local Cornelius economy and housing market.

-The latest home sales - How fast are homes selling?
-What was the final sales amount compared to the listing price?
-A lot of data can often be obtained from public records, but a good agent with access to the local MLS will usually be able to provide a more complete picture.
+Real estate sales trends - What's the time on market?
+What was the final sales amount compared to the asking price?
+A lot of data can often be obtained from public records, but a good agent with access to the local MLS will often provide a more complete picture.

-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a fair blend of work in an area, or does it rely on just one industry?
-Is the mix of commercial and residential development changing?
+Economic factors - Have companies moved into or away from an area?
+Are local businesses hiring?
+Is there a nice mixture of job types in an area, or does it rely on just one industry?

 All these play a part.